 Heckscher State Park — East Islip

 Four miles of trails and views of Fire Island across Great South Bay attract riders to this South Shore state park.
-Riders often encounter deer, seabirds and other wildlife.
+Visitors often encounter deer, seabirds, and other wildlife.

 Sunken Meadow State Park — Kings Park